pschool-in/curriculum/content/grammar/adjectivie/adjective-passage-activities.md

 Demonstrative adjectives use words like who, what.
 "This" and "that" are called interrogative adjectives.

-Positive degree of an adjective is used to compare qualities of two persons or things.
+A positive degree of an adjective is used to compare the qualities of two persons or things.
-Comparative degree of an adjective is used to compare more than two things or people.
+The comparative degree of an adjective is used to compare more than two things or people.
 ```